FriendsOfREDAXO/demo_base/README.md

 ------------

 1. The addon folder name has to be `demo_base`; copy to REDAXO addons at `redaxo/src/addons`.
-2. Install the addon and follow the link to the backup addon.
+2. Install the addon.
-3. Import the database and the compressed file archive.
+3. On the page "Basis-Demo" click on "Install demo".

 The demo requires some external addons which can be downloaded via the REDAXO installer: